linnarsson-lab/oligopy/README.md

 makeblastdb -in Mus_musculus_transcriptome_DB.fa -parse_seqids -dbtype nucl
 makeblastdb -in Homo_sapiens_transcriptome_DB.fa -parse_seqids -dbtype nucl

+## 1.3.
+Custom sequences

+The files HUMAN_NCBI_GENES_retrieved.fasta.masked and MOUSE_NCBI_GENES_retrieved.fasta.masked contain NCBI main isoforms for most of the transcriptome.
+Oligopy will try to retrieve desired genes from these fasta files (for human or mouse respectively).
+If not in the file, the sequence can be added manually to these files or oligopy will try to retrieve it automatically from ensembl using pyensembl.

 # 2. Run oligopy: parameters.

 Example run with default parameters: python oligopy.py -query codebookMouse448.xlsx -db Mus_musculus.fa -ncores 12 -db_species mouse -probe_type twist -out Probes